steveroe317/humidity-monitor/README.md

 or after a reboot (such as after a power outage).
 Follow these steps to install it as a system service.

-Modify the repo's trailer-warmer.service file for your enviroment.
+Modify the repo's humidity-monitor.service file for your enviroment.

-* Change the WorkingDirectory entry to the trailer-warmer repo root
+* Change the WorkingDirectory entry to the humidity-monitor repo root
 * Change the ExecStart entry to env/bin/python within the repo root
 * Change User entry from steveroe to the login that will run the app
 * Change Group entry from steveroe to the login that will run the app